 Directed by: Dennis Hopper

 I hadn’t heard of the film until two days ago when I concocted the idea to do an article on road-trip movies.
 I found this during my research and instantly, the film became one of my favorites.
 Starring the ever-green Jack Nicholson, Dennis Hopper and newcomer Peter Fonda, the film explores the societal landscape, issues, and tensions in the United States during the 1960s, such as the rise and fall of the hippie movement, drug use, and communal lifestyle.
 Extra-ordinarily, the film administered use of real drugs in all the scenes including them.
-The aesthetic vistas and the gory violence along with extensive use of drugs make the film a landmark counterculture film, and a “touchstone for a generation.”
+The aesthetic vistas and the gory violence, along with the extensive use of drugs, make the film a landmark counterculture film and a “touchstone for a generation.”

 Read More: Best War Movies of All Time